Health and Travel Alerts Learn More Left arrow

 The village has been modernized over the years, but the winding inner streets retain a feel of old Crete: tree-shaded squares, houses with tiny balconies and kafenia (traditional Greek coffee shops) selling thick-as-molasses coffee and the local fire water, raki.

-It’s perfect for a lazy afternoon away from the coast (and cooler too thanks to the 2,000 feet altitude) browsing shops selling folk art and traditional weavings.
+Visiting here is one of the best things to do in Crete if you want a lazy afternoon away from the coast (and cooler too thanks to the 2,000 feet altitude) browsing shops selling folk art and traditional weavings.

 Read: Expert Tips for Planning a Trip to Greece